 Dry mouth is an example of this type of symptom.
 As the name implies, dry mouth is when your mouth simply feels dry, and millions of people suffering from anxiety deal with dry mouth every day.

 Understanding dry mouth from anxiety is difficult when you look at the symptom on its own.

 Generally, there are several issues that lead to this dry mouth feeling from anxiety, and any or all of them may relate to your dry mouth.
 These include:

-- Fluid Changes – In some cases, the issue may be with the way your body moves around fluid when you're experiencing severe anxiety.
+- Fluid Changes In some cases, the issue may be with the way your body moves around fluid when you're experiencing severe anxiety.
 When your fight or fight system is activated, your body make take fluids - like saliva and water - and move them to the areas they feel need them more.
 That may dry out your mouth as well.

-Beyond that, those with anxiety are more likely to notice unusual physical sensations, meaning that if you have anxiety you're more likely to notice that your mouth is dry then when you don't.
+Beyond that, those with anxiety are more likely to notice unusual physical sensations, meaning that if you have anxiety you're more likely to notice that your mouth feels dry then when you don't.

-Dry mouth is too subjective to provide a definitive cause for, but there are many potential reasons that anxiety may lead to dry mouth.
+Dry mouth may sometimes too subjective to provide a definitive cause for, but there are many potential reasons that anxiety may lead to dry mouth.
 It's even possible for someone to not have a dry mouth in any way, but to be so aware of the way they feel that they believe they do.
 This is a common problem for those with panic attacks.

 How to Stop the Sensation of a Dry Mouth